These photos were taken during a couple of brief stopovers in Seoul in 2012 and 2013. The full albums are here:

 - Seoul Cityscapes (28 Photos): Google Photos

 The Han River (or Hangang) is the just to the South of central Seoul.
 On a pleasant weekend day, it can be a lovely place to hang out and relax.
 There are grassy areas on the shores for picnicking, pedal boats for rent, long bicycle paths, parks (such as Hangang Park, pictured below) and swimming pools.

-In Hangang park, there is a floating amphitheater for live music performances (there was a free jazz concert going on when I was there.
+In Hangang park, there is a floating amphitheater for live music performances.
+Tthere was a free jazz concert going on when I was there.

-There was a viewing platform in Hangang Park for watching the sun set.
+There is a viewing platform in Hangang Park for watching the sunset.